idibidiart/react-native-responsive-grid/README.md

 2. How do we hide/show tiles on demand and fill the void left by hidden tiles.

 The goal is how to do the above in an elegant and declarative way that allows the average user to work without all the tedious implementation details of doing it in row Flexbox and JS.

+_This example also showes how to use alignLines='stretch' for wrapped row content to have the wrapped lines fill the whole screen.
+It's the right way to partition a box in 1/n tall lines where n is the number of wrapping-stacked fullWidth columns._

 [Source Code for Example 2](https://github.com/idibidiart/react-native-responsive-grid/blob/master/UniversalTiles.md)